VernonGrant/jsn.c/README.md

     // Let's get an array from the root object other > array-of-numbers. jsn_handle array = jsn_get(root, 2, "other", "array-of-numbers");

-    // Let's loop through each array item, we know that each array item is of
+    // Let's loop through each array item, we know that each item is an int. for (unsigned int i = 0; i < jsn_array_count(array); i++) {
-    // type int.
-    for (unsigned int i = 0; i < jsn_array_count(array); i++) {
         // Get the array item from the given index. jsn_handle array_item = jsn_get_array_item(array, i);